MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaAgreement.md

   \[Files \<IMicrosoftGraphAgreementFileLocalization\[\]\>\]: PDFs linked to this agreement.
 Note: This property is in the process of being deprecated.
 Use the  file property instead.
-  \[IsPerDeviceAcceptanceRequired \<Boolean?\>\]: This setting enables you to require end users to accept this agreement on every device that they are accessing it from.
+  \[IsPerDeviceAcceptanceRequired \<Boolean?\>\]: This setting enables you to require end users to accept this agreement on every device that they're accessing it from.
-The end user will be required to register their device in Microsoft Entra ID, if they haven't already done so.
+The end user is required to register their device in Microsoft Entra ID, if they haven't already done so.
 Supports $filter (eq).
   \[IsViewingBeforeAcceptanceRequired \<Boolean?\>\]: Indicates whether the user has to expand the agreement before accepting.
 Supports $filter (eq).